-• Excellence in learning - engaging our students through small class sizes, face-to-face student, and staff consultation, and making our students' aspirations, experience, needs and feedback fundamental to evaluating our performance and driving continuous improvement.
+engaging our students through small class sizes, face-to-face student, and staff consultation, and making our students' aspirations, experience, needs and feedback fundamental to evaluating our performance and driving continuous improvement.

+3.1.1.2.
+Excellence in teaching -

+through outstanding learning environments, offering industry relevant curricula, combined with academic rigor including recruiting and retaining highly qualified staff.

+3.1.2.
+Integrity.

-- Excellence in teaching through outstanding learning environments, offering industry relevant curricula, combined with academic rigor including recruiting and retaining highly qualified staff. - B. Integrity.
-Conducting ourselves with honesty, transparency and the highest ethical standards in all aspects of our activities and holding to these standards for our staff and students alike. - C. Accountability.
-Being accountable to our students, staff, each other, and to relevant industry bodies by adopting best practice in academic and corporate governance. - D. Transformational Change.
+Conducting ourselves with honesty, transparency and the highest ethical standards in all aspects of our activities and holding to these standards for our staff and students alike.

+3.1.3.
+Accountability.

+Being accountable to our students, staff, each other, and to relevant industry bodies by adopting best practice in academic and corporate governance.

+3.1.4.
+Transformational change.

 Providing effective and innovative teaching methods and a diverse range of student support services to enhance our students' learning experience and opportunity for success.

-Goals and Priorities:
+3.2.
+Goals and priorities:

-- Develop and deliver innovative programs that meet industry and market needs; - Provide an inclusive, service-oriented culture focused on student outcomes; - Raise our profile and the impact of our teaching and learning and student engagement with our stakeholders; - Provide inclusive, innovative and responsible education
+- 3.2.1.
+Develop and deliver innovative programs that meet industry and market needs; - 3.2.2.
+Provide an inclusive, service-oriented culture focused on student outcomes; - 3.2.3.
+Raise our profile and the impact of our teaching and learning and student engagement with our stakeholders: - 3.2.4.
+Provide inclusive, innovative and responsible education